Valerio-GROSSI/Hardware_SO101/README.md

 ros2 run so101_robot_bringup bridge_forward
 ```

-It uses the Publisher arm’s joint states as position commands for the Subscriber arm (via `forward_command_controller`).
+It uses the Publisher arm’s joint states as position commands for the Subscriber arm (`forward_command_controller`).
 The `namespace` must match the arm model.
 Either model can be configured to act as the Publisher or Subscriber arm.
 `recalibrate` must be set to `false` (default value).
 Indeed, recalibration implies `std::cin.get()` not supported by ROS 2 launch setup.